Research and development, innovation

 In resolution WHA66.22 the Health Assembly requested the Director-General, inter alia to: (1) establish a global health research and development observatory within the Secretariat in order to monitor and analyse relevant information on health research and development; (2) review existing mechanisms in order to assess their suitability to perform the coordination function of health research and development; and (3) explore and evaluate existing mechanisms for financial contributions to health research and development and, if there is no suitable mechanism, to develop a proposal for effective mechanisms, and a plan to monitor their effectiveness independently.

-Agenda Item 8.5: Follow-up of the report of the Consultative Expert Working Group on Research and Development: Financing and Coordination.
+Provisional Agenda Item 13.5: Follow-up of the report of the Consultative Expert Working Group on Research and Development: Financing and Coordination

 WHA69.23, inter alia, requested the Director-General to submit to the Seventieth World Health Assembly, through the Executive Board at its 140th session, a proposal with goals and an operational plan for a voluntary pooled fund to support research and development for Type III and Type II diseases and specific research and development needs of developing countries in relation to Type I diseases.
-EB140/21 addresses this request in general.
-TDR, the Special Programme for Research and Training in Tropical Diseases, has developed a more detailed draft operational plan and the WHO Secretariat has undertaken a study that provides additional detail regarding options for sustainable funding of the voluntary pooled fund.
+EB140/21 (annex 2) addresses this request in general.
+TDR, the Special Programme for Research and Training in Tropical Diseases, has developed a more detailed draft operational plan based on input received during the 140th session of the Executive Board.

 An Equal Opportunity: Achieving Access 2030